 Located in the historic district of Charlotte Amalie, you are cordially invited to step back in time and take a tour of a house that was once owned by the notorious Mexican General Santa Anna of Alamo fame.

 A charming Caribbean B&B?
 Live/work spaces for the creative class?
-A restaurant?
-Special events?
+A restaurant or special events?
 The perfect 1031 exchange or headquarter's for an Economic Development Corporation?

 You may even want to reclaim it's first purpose, simply as a grand family home.